Updated: 31. January 2021.

 a) Distance between Dubrovnik and Split is circa 230km (145 miles) and coastal road in-between is one of the most scenic drive you can enjoy in Croatia.
-One part of this drive is high-way because we don’t want you to stuck in traffic around Omiš town.
+One part of this drive is high-way, to avoid traffic jam at Omiš town.
 Check Google maps below for detailed route.

-Passport info: you’ll need passport at hand for this transfer, because you’ll cross Croatian-Bosnian border twice (2x).
-If you needed visa to visit Croatia, then you need Multiple-entry Schengen Visa sticker in your passport.
+Passport info: you’ll need passport at hand for Dubrovnik to Split Private Transfer, because you’ll cross Croatian-Bosnian border twice (2x).
+If you needed visa to visit Croatia, then you need Multiple-entry Schengen Visa (Q/A no. 14) sticker in your passport to do this transfer.

-Note: if you want to start from different location (e.g. Cavtat, Kotor-Montenegro) or finish (e.g. Omiš, Trogir, Šibenik), please write your request in Message Box below or send customized travel plan through Contact Form.
+NOTE: if you want to start from different location (e.g. Cavtat, Kotor-Montenegro) or finish (e.g. Omiš, Trogir, Šibenik), please enter pickup/dropoff points in Booking Form below or send customized travel plan through Contact Form.